 Remove the dough ball from the saucepan and transfer onto a piece of parchment paper or a silicon mat to keep the dough from sticking to the counter.
 If the dough is overly sticky, sprinkle extra flax meal onto the ball to make it less sticky.

-Divide the ball into 4 dough balls around the same size (6 will roll into 10" tortillas, 8 into 8", and 10 into 6" ones respectively).
-Place one of the dough ball onto a piece of parchment paper or silicon mat.
-Place another piece of parchment paper or a second silicon mat on top to keep the dough from sticking (*This keeps the dough from sticking as you roll them out).
+Divide the ball into 6-10 dough balls around the same size (6 will roll into 10" tortillas, 8 into 8", and 10 into 6" ones respectively).
+Place one of the dough ball onto a piece of parchment paper.
+Place another piece of parchment paper or a second silicon mat on top to keep the dough from sticking (This keeps the dough from sticking as you roll them out).
 Flatten the dough ball with your hands to form a disk between the paper sheets.
 Roll with a rolling pin until flat, around 2-3 mm thick.
 Peel off the top piece of parchment paper.
 If you want the tortilla/wrap to be perfectly round, press a saucepan lid into the dough and cut off the edges.
 Remove the outside dough to re-form later.
 (Alternatively, try out the Victoria tortilla press for a much easier way to shape your tortillas and other flat breads.)

 Heat a non-stick pan to medium-high heat.
 Flip the prepared wrap onto a non-stick pan, then peel off the last piece of parchment paper or silicon mat.
 Cook the tortilla over medium-high heat for 1-2 minutes or until the borders are dry but the center is soft, and you can easily slip a spatula under the wrap.
 Flip the wrap over with the spatula.
 Cook for 1 more minute.
 Take care not to overcook as it will get crispy and lose the soft texture you want in a wrap.
 Remove from heat and put on a plate or tortilla warmer.